-All the resources you need in order to do proper due diligence and research on art
+All the resources you need for proper due diligence and research on art

-The biggest and most accurate database is artnet but there a a few other companies that offer the same service for less (or for free!) such as Artinfo, Artsy and even Collectium, a user-friendly collection management tool. artnet’s Price Database includes auction prices from over 1,400 auction houses around the world and also lists all upcoming lots as you search for specific artists.
+The biggest and most accurate database is Artnet but there are other companies that offer a similar service such as Christies.com, Artinfo and Artsy.
+Artnet’s Price Database includes auction prices from over 1,400 auction houses around the world and also lists all upcoming lots as you search for specific artists.
 Other price databases: Artfact, Artprice, Askart, Artinfo, Davenport, P4A, and Antique Clocks PriceGuide (for clocks only).

 Appraisers Association of America –An organization of 500 members that develop and promote standards of excellence in the profession of appraising through education and the application of the highest form of professional practice. www.appraisersassociation.org